arjbingly/grag/Readme.md

   in `src/config.ini'.
 Any huggingface embeddings can be used.
 - To add files to Chroma, run `projects/Basic-RAG/BasicRAG-ingest_data.py`.
 Make sure that the datapath in the python file is correct.

+## Other Features

+### PDF Parser

+- The pdf parser is implemented using [Unstructured.io](https://unstructured.io).
+- It effectively parses any pdf including OCR documents and categorises all elements including tables and images.
+- Contextual text parsing, it ensures that the chunking process does not seperate items like list items, and keeps titles intact with text.

+### Multi Vector Retriever

+- It enables to easily retieve not only the most similar chunks (to a query) but easily retrive the source document.

 ## Projects